Fundament-Software/scopes/doc/cpp_users.rst

 C++ allows overloading of functions by specifying multiple functions with the same name but different type signatures.
-On call, the call arguments types are used to deduce the correct function to use:
+On call, the call arguments types are used to deduce the correct function to use.

 .. code-block:: c++